versioned/versioned-api/README.md

 ## TODO

-* Verify changelog in models_published

-* Need to add versions=1 param to get endpoint for published

 * Documentation index page with links to main swagger and data swagger per space

-* list/get before/after callbacks?
-  Update schema: update/create - ['beforeValidation', 'afterValidation', 'afterSave']
-    other: ['before', 'after']

-* The get endpoint should support published=1 param

-* The get endpoint should support versions=1 param

-* The list endpoint should support published=1 param

 * models.model should have update: false?
 You can do this by introducing models.schema and a setSchema callback (or have a setModel callback for coll, features, schema etc.)